nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 6. **[Known Issues](#known-issues)**: If ABCLI behaves unexpectedly, refer to this section to see if it’s a known issue.
 This section lists potential problems and workarounds, helping you troubleshoot effectively.

+7. **[Glossary](#glossary)**: If you encounter any unfamiliar terms while using ABCLI or reading the guide, refer to the Glossary.
+It defines key terms to ensure clarity as you navigate the app.

-7. **[Command Summary](#command-summary)**: Ideal as a quick reference guide, this section provides an overview of all available commands.
+8. **[Command Summary](#command-summary)**: Ideal as a quick reference guide, this section provides an overview of all available commands.
 Use it when you need to check the format or options for any command without going into full detail.

-8. **[Glossary](#glossary)**: If you encounter any unfamiliar terms while using ABCLI or reading the guide, refer to the Glossary.
-It defines key terms to ensure clarity as you navigate the app.
+9. **[Acceptable Ranges for Parameters](#acceptable-parameters)**: This section provides a handy reference for troubleshooting, listing the valid input ranges and constraints for each command.
+Use it to ensure your command inputs satisfy the required constraints.

 <a id="display-boxes"></a>
 <span style="font-size: 20px; font-weight: bold; color: #d67d3e">Display Boxes</span>